Expert blog

 4. Visual Consistency

-The HUD’s design should reflect the overall atmosphere and aesthetic of your game.
-For example, a horror title might feature grungy textures and subdued lighting, whereas a sports game benefits from sharp lines and bright, easily readable visuals.
-Maintaining uniform fonts, color schemes, and shapes throughout helps establish a strong brand identity and makes your interface stand out.
+The HUD's design should reflect the overall atmosphere and aesthetic of your game.
+A horror title might feature grungy textures and subdued lighting, whereas a sports game benefits from sharp lines and bright, easily readable visuals.
+Maintaining uniform fonts, color schemes, and shapes throughout helps establish a strong visual identity - and makes your game interface design stand out.

 5. Accessibility and Customization

 Modern games must cater to a wide variety of players.
-Options for scaling, colorblind modes, and toggling specific elements make your game more inclusive.
+Options for scaling, colorblind modes, and toggling specific elements make your game more inclusive - and your game UI design more professional.

 6. Testing and Iteration